 The cancer research of the future

 One in three men and one in four women in Belgium are diagnosed with cancer before the age of 75.
-Despite important successes during the last decades, the mechanisms underlying the onset and development of cancer are only partially understood.
+Despite important successes during the last decades, the mechanisms underlying the development and progression of cancer are only partially understood.
 Hence, cancer researchers are facing great challenges in their quest for better and targeted treatments.

 CRIG's mission is to unite, stimulate and enhance the impact of cancer research at Ghent University, Ghent University Hospital and VIB-UGent.
 Hereby, we have six different objectives:

-The CRIG management, diverse focus groups, and interaction with internal and external partners will ensure that the above objectives can be realized.
+The CRIG management, diverse focus groups, and many interactions with internal and external partners are in place to realize the above objectives.
 All Ghent research groups involved in fundamental, translational and clinical cancer research are able to actively contribute via CRIG to the objectives of the institute and enjoy the benefits that CRIG offers.
+Amongst many stimulating initiatives, CRIG for example provides grants to support innovative research projects of young investigators (read more), partnership grants to support collaboration between the lab and the clinic (read more), and much more.

-Via CRIG, clinicians and researchers of Ghent University, Ghent University Hospital and VIB-UGent engage to join forces to face the medical challenges in the treatment of cancer.
+Together, we join forces to face the medical challenges in the treatment of cancer.
 The main focus is on top research that in collaboration with the clinic and the industry can lead to more effective treatments and to longer and better survival.
 Amongst others via close collaboration with the Cancer Center (Kankercentrum) of Ghent University Hospital, we want to make sure that scientific progress is translated into innovative and improved care for the patients.
-Our ultimate goal is that cancer becomes a treatable disease for all patients, and that novel treatments have fewer side effects.
+Our ultimate goal is that cancer becomes a treatable disease for all patients, with novel treatments that have fewer side effects.

 Different research groups all have their own expertise and are scattered across different faculties and campuses at Ghent University, Ghent University Hospital and VIB-UGent.
-This hampers efficient communication, collaboration and shared use of equipment and resources.
+This poses challenges in terms of efficient communication, collaboration and shared use of equipment and resources.
 CRIG aims to respond to these challenges.

 Together, we can achieve more.
 More than ever, this applies to temporary and future cancer research.
-Different research areas such as molecular biology, bioinformatics, in vitro and in vivo research and cancer drug trials, are often overlapping and interconnected and can act synergistically for scientists to better understand and treat cancer.
-Therefore, CRIG aims to stimulate researchers from different disciplines to exchange information about ongoing research and to collaborate, for example through the organization of seminars and joint project applications.
-Via different communication channels, diverse technologies and expertise domains within CRIG can be actively announced.
-By sharing expertise, platforms and technology across disciplines and institutions, innovative research can be performed, with efficient use of valuable resources and time.
+Different research areas - from fundamental over pre-clinical and clinical research - are often interconnected and can act synergistically for scientists to better understand and treat cancer.
+Therefore, CRIG aims to stimulate researchers from different disciplines to exchange information about ongoing research and to collaborate, for example through the organization of symposia and seminars.
+CRIG uses different communication channels (such as newsletters) to actively announce exciting research results, novel technologies, and opportunities to collaborate.
+By sharing expertise, platforms and technologies across disciplines and institutions, innovative research can be performed, with efficient use of valuable resources and time.
 Furthermore, we want to make sure that - amongst others via close collaboration with the Cancer Center (Kankercentrum) of Ghent University Hospital - that scientific progress is translated into innovative and improved care for the patients.

 Interaction lab-clinic

-The direct interaction between fundamental research, clinical research and the patient is crucial.
 In the future, cancer will become an even more challenging threat for our society, amongst others because of the increasing life expectancy of the population.
 Consequently, there is a great need for novel treatments.
 Hence, top research should be persued, with a major focus on the development of less toxic and more effective therapies.
-However, the direct involvement of clinicians is also important.
-They should guide fundamental cancer research in order to find solutions for the most urgent and relevant needs that patients, physicians and health professionals are confronted with.
-As such, the major aim of CRIG's intense interaction between fundamental research and clinical practice is that cancer patients will live longer, with a greater quality of life.
+The interaction between fundamental research, (pre-)clinical research and the patient is crucial.
+Direct involvement of clinician-researchers is imperative to address the most urgent and relevant needs that patients, physicians and health professionals are confronted with.

 Interaction with the outside world